-We have opted to comply with the executive compensation disclosure rules applicable to emerging growth companies.
+Bridger has opted to comply with the executive compensation disclosure rules applicable to emerging growth companies, as Bridger is an emerging growth company.
 The scaled down disclosure rules are those applicable to "smaller reporting companies," as such term is defined in the rules promulgated under the Securities Act.
-For 2021, the "named executive officers" and their positions were as follows:
+Such rules require compensation disclosure for Bridger's principal executive officer and its two (2) most highly compensated executive officers other than the principal executive officer whose total compensation for 2022 exceeded \$100,000, who were serving as executive officers as of December 31, 2022 and who will continue with the combined company.
+We refer to these individuals as "named executive officers."
+For 2022, Bridger's named executive officers were:

-- · Timothy Sheehy, Chief Executive Officer;
+- Timothy Sheehy, Chief Executive Officer;

-- · James Muchmore, Chief Legal Officer; and
+- James Muchmore, Chief Legal Officer; and

 - McAndrew Rudisill, Chief Investment Officer